The Process Manufacturing, Recreational Vehicle and Laboratory (PMRVL) Industry Reference Committee (IRC), supported by IBSA Manufacturing.

 • responded to issues raised throughout the consultation processes by focusing on the foundation and technical skills required to work safely while operating and troubleshooting plant and equipment, and responding to abnormal situations and incidents in the workplace.

-Consultation for Draft 2 training package components for the Chemicals, Hydrocarbon and Refining 2017 Project is now closed.
+Consultation for Draft 2 training package components for the Chemicals, Hydrocarbon & Refining 2017 Project is now closed.

 Thank you to those stakeholders who provided comment.
-The feedback will be collated and reviewed by the Technical Advisory Committee (TAC) to shape the final versions, then submitted to the Process Manufacturing, Recreational Vehicles and Laboratory IRC to confirm their support for submission to the Australian Industry and Skills Committee (AISC).
+The feedback will be collated and reviewed by the TAC to shape the final versions, then submitted to the Process Manufacturing, Recreational Vehicles and Laboratory IRC to confirm their support for submission to the AISC.

 The Case for Endorsement and related training package components are scheduled for submission to the AISC in December 2019.